 “In this slaughterhouse, to fold one’s arms or to draw one’s sword are equally vain gestures.
 No proud frenzy can shake space to its foundations or ennoble men’s souls.
 Triumphs and failures follow one another according to an unknown law named destiny”

 Cioran briefly explores destiny.
 ‘Destiny which can will nothing, is what has willed what happens to us.’
-For him, destiny is the favourite word in the vocabulary of the vanquished, the word employed when irrationally is the sole mode of explanation.
-Further on reading the article we come upon a rant most abstract, a brain fart involving a seditious angel who at the start of time knew nothing of the ‘pestilential wisdom’ and that the injustice of men imitates God’s.
+For him, destiny is the favourite word in the vocabulary of the vanquished, the word employed when irrationality is the sole mode of explanation.
+Further on reading his article we come upon a rant most abstract, a brain fart involving a seditious angel who at the start of time knew nothing of the ‘pestilential wisdom’ and that the injustice of men imitates God’s.

 Cioran talks briefly about revolt.
 Revolt is the pride of downfall.
 Revolt, awakened by suffering and exalted by frenzy is in turn extinguished by abandonment and disappointment.
 But then ends it by closing ‘Revolt cannot have a meaning in a non-valid universe’… like I said in the beginning ‘all open to interpretation’.